gcrnet/docs/README.md

 *Simply put: the gcrNet is built for scientific insturmentation and not desktop computing.*

 More information about the network is located on the [Network](network.md) page.

-# Frequently Asked Questions

-## Q. What is a Science DMZ?

-A.

-## Q. Who can use the gcrNet?

-A.

-## Q. How do I connect to the gcrNet?

-A.

-## Q. How do I get data in and out of the gcrNet?

-A.

-## Q. What is a Data Transfer Node (DTN)?

-A.

-## Q. Can I connect my laptop to the gcrNet?

-A.